Jupiter Ace

-The Jupiter Ace by Jupiter Cantab was a British home computer of the early 1980s.
-The Ace differed from other microcomputers of the time in that its programming environment used Forth instead of the more popular BASIC.
+The Jupiter Ace was a British home computer by Jupiter Cantab, released in 1982.
+Like many other home computers of the era, it utilized the Zilog Z80 microprocessor.
+Known for its distinct white case and visual similarity to the ZX Spectrum, the Ace differed from other microcomputers of the time in that its programming environment used Forth instead of the more popular BASIC.
+This difference, along with a small selection of commercially available games and software, rudimentary sound generation through an internal speaker, and a comparatively poor character based graphic display limited sales; the machine was not a success in the market.

-After Jupiter Cantab ceased trading, the brand was acquired by Boldfield Computing Ltd in 1984, before eventually being sold to Paul Andrews's company Andrews UK Limited in 2015.

 History

 Jupiter Cantab was formed by Richard Altwasser and Steven Vickers.

-Both had been on the design team for the ZX Spectrum: Altwasser did some work on the development of the ZX-81 and in the design of the hardware of the Spectrum.
-Vickers adapted and expanded the 4K ZX-80 ROM to the 8K ZX-81 ROM and wrote most of the ROM for the Spectrum.
+Both had been on the design team for the ZX Spectrum: Altwasser worked on ZX81 development and hardware design of the Spectrum.
+Vickers adapted and expanded the 4K ZX80 ROM to the 8K ZX81 ROM and wrote most of the ROM for the Spectrum.

-The Jupiter Ace was named after an early British computer, the Pilot ACE.
+The Jupiter Ace was named after an early British computer from 1950: the Pilot ACE.
+The Jupiter Ace went on sale on 22 September 1982 with a price of £89.95.

 Sales to the general public were slow.
 Initially the computer was only available by mail order, and Jupiter Cantab reported that there were production difficulties, but these had been overcome by January 1983 and that units were arriving in shops.

 The use of Forth rather than the more usual choice of BASIC, and the availability and success of the ZX Spectrum, as well as limited published software, the poor case and small initial memory all weighed against wider market acceptance.
+Eventually Jupiter Cantab ceased trading by the end of October 1983.

+The brand was then acquired by Boldfield Computing Ltd in 1984 that sold the remaining stock by mail order for £26.
+The brand was again sold to Paul Andrews's company Andrews UK Limited in 2015.

 Sales

-Sales of the machine were never very large; the reported number of Ace's sold before Jupiter Cantab closed for business was around 5,000.
+Sales of the machine were never very large; the reported number of Aces sold before Jupiter Cantab closed for business was around 5,000.
 As of the early 2000s, surviving machines are uncommon, often fetching high prices as collector's items.

 Forth, while being structured and powerful, was considered difficult to learn, and a knowledge of BASIC acquired from familiarity with other home computers was of no practical help in learning it.
 A 1982 review stated that "The success of the Jupiter Ace will depend on the machine-buying public's acceptance of another microcomputer language."